buildsi/build-si-modeling/outline.md

 #### Environment Modifications
 * As per [unified environment](#unified-environment), the process environment can be treated as its own global *filesystem*.
+* When the environment needs to be inherited from a user's shell session (as discussed in [environments](#environments)), this can be made into a [build system](#build-system) to *avoid* an implicit dependency on the initial filesystem to successfully reproduce the environment.
+  * This may also be the case for when spack needs to be run within a specific directory on a host.

 ### Dependency Types